Trick Daddy Doubles Down On His Beyoncé Hot Takes; His Restaurants Suffers The Wrath Of The Beyhive

 Talking openly on your morning show is understandable–trying to capitalize on ratings and all that–but Trick just couldn’t stop there.
 He went on to join Marc Lamont Hill on Black News Tonight to further speak on the matter, only making the situation worse.

+As the interview came to a close, Trick Daddy praised Bey’s dedicated fanbase before signing off with a few last words for the hive.

+“I grew up with roaches, I’m more afraid of roaches than bees,” he added.

 While he was tripling down, the Beyhive was steadily destroying his restaurant’s reviews on social media, which he should have expected from the start.

 You can watch him try to explain himself to Marc Lamont Hill down below.

+What do YOU think of Trick Daddy doubling down on his comments?

 Comments